Fatal accident in Santa Margalida: concrete slabs bury worker – calls for improved workplace safety

 Guardia Civil investigation and procedures on site

 The scene was cordoned off over a wide area.
 Residents stood on the pavement, some with hands over their mouths, others shaking their heads.
 An on-call judge and a forensic doctor arrived that afternoon to take care of initial formalities.
-The Guardia Civil has taken over the investigation.
+The Guardia Civil official website has taken over the investigation.
 The key question now is how this accident could have happened: Was it technical failure?
 Improper stacking?
 Or were safety measures missing?

 A village reacts: between silence and loud incomprehension